 Charlotte Zhang: Tireslashers

-The works of Los Angeles-based artist Charlotte Zhang are inscribed with the histories of petty criminals, rogues, ruffians, and indeed tireslashers (her contemporary variant on labels found as far back as Elizabethan Era moralizing rogue pamphlets).
-Such outlaws, she observes, both threaten the very idea of property/propriety that define upright members of society, and they personify the fantasy of individualism and heroic citizenship.
-The most powerful actors in the system (politicians, law enforcement) take pleasure in styling themselves after the very same people whom they criminalize and subjugate.
+The works of Los Angeles-based artist Charlotte Zhang are inscribed with the histories of petty criminals, rogues, ruffians, and indeed tireslashers – her contemporary variant on labels found as far back as Elizabethan Era moralizing “rogue” pamphlets.
+Such outlaws, she observes, threaten ideas of property and propriety that have long defined upright members of society; and yet, they also personify the fantasy of individualism and heroic citizenship.
 The rogue is both damned and heroized.
 The coney and the coney catcher are two sides of the same coin.

-An artist who moulds language as deftly as any tangible material, Zhang’s chosen vocabulary of sumptuary law, colonial bandits, ‘degenerate’ Others, effacement, disguise, disappearance, and the mythical Ring of Gyges makes imaginative links across five centuries of civic strife.
-These terms are also interwoven into her first feature film, Tycoon, which the artist describes as “a deconstructed hard-boiled mystery about two young grifters coming of age against the backdrop of a near-future Los Angeles, marred by Olympics turmoil and cockroach conspiracies.”
+Zhang’s picaresque imaginary is further set in motion in her first feature film, Tycoon – set to premiere at The Polygon Gallery on February 12, 2026 – which the artist describes as “a deconstructed hard-boiled mystery about two young grifters coming of age against the backdrop of a near-future Los Angeles, marred by Olympics turmoil and cockroach conspiracies.”

 Opening Celebration on Thursday, November 27